Beyond Linear Probes: Dynamic Safety Monitoring for Language Models: Experiments

 \subsubsection{Results \& discussion}

-As described in \cref{sec:prelim}, we extract single vector-valued representations $\matr{z}^{(i)}=\frac{1}{T}\sum_{t=1}^T \matr{z}_t^{(i)}\in\mathbb{R}^D$ of each prompt from the residual stream at layer $L$, mean-pooled over the token dimension.
+As described in \cref{sec:prelim}, we extract single vector-valued representations $\matr{z}^{(i)}=\frac{1}{T}\sum_{t=1}^T \matr{h}_t^{(i)}\in\mathbb{R}^D$ of each prompt from the residual stream at layer $L$, mean-pooled over the token dimension.
 We then train a single $N=5$ degree polynomial with CP rank $R=64$ for all models.
 We train all models $5$ times with different random seeds.

-We compute the F1 scores for every $n=\{1,\ldots,5\}$ truncated submodel $P^{[5]}_{:n}(\matr{z})$, taking the mean across the set of classifiers trained with different random seeds.
-We plot the results when increasing $n$ at inference-time on the WildGuardMix dataset in \cref{fig:test-time-val}, where we find TPCs compete with or exceed the performance of the black-box EE-MLPs and MLP models alike.
+\paragraph{Dynamic performance} We compute the F1 scores\footnote{We note that we report the F1 scores throughout the paper as percentages for readability.} for every $n=\{1,\ldots,5\}$ truncated submodel $P^{[5]}_{:n}(\matr{z})$, taking the mean across the set of classifiers trained with different random seeds.
+We plot the results when increasing $n$ at inference-time on the WildGuardMix dataset in \cref{fig:test-time-val}, where we find TPCs compete with or exceed the performance of the black-box EE-MLPs and MLP models alike. \cref{fig:acc-per-cat} in the Appendix provides a further breakdown of these results by subcategory for \texttt{gemma-3-27b-it} at layer $40$.
+Our full results for all models are included in \cref{sec:app:additional-results}, displayed as line graphs to visualize performance as a function of test-time compute.

-\cref{fig:acc-per-cat} in the Appendix provides a further breakdown of these results by subcategory--here, we show that the full $5^\text{th}$-order polynomial \textbf{brings up to $\textbf{10}\%$ accuracy over the linear probe} for certain subcategories of harm, and up to \textbf{$\textbf{6\%}$ improvement over the EE-MLP} in the high-compute regime.
-Our full results for all models and datasets are included in \cref{sec:app:additional-results}.
+\paragraph{Static performance} In addition to our main comparisons of performance with dynamic evaluation, we also take the full results from the line graphs in \cref{sec:app:baseline-compare} across 4 models and 2 layers (for $R=64$), and report the test set performance.
+We tabulate results at full depth on the layers with the best F1 score on the validation sets.
+Whilst this paper is primarily interested in how models perform \textit{dynamically}, these results provide a complementary view of model performance at full static evaluation.
+These are shown in \cref{tab:results-best-layer}.
+We observe that TPCs outperform both MLP probe variants on the challenging WildGuardMix test set, across all models considered.

 Ultimately, TPCs provide a flexible way to \textit{extend} the familiar linear probe--trading more compute for stronger guardrails at test-time, or recovering the lightweight probe exactly by evaluating the truncation $P^{[N]}_{:1}$.
 Please see the appendix for further ablations, including for rank (\cref{sec:app:abl:rank}), maximum degree (\cref{sec:app:abl:max-order}), and computational costs (\cref{sec:app:computational-costs}).
+Please also find initial results on cross-dataset evaluation (\cref{sec:app:cross-dataset}), more thorough multi-layer sweeps (\cref{sec:app:family-sweep}), and comparisons to LLM-as-monitors (\cref{sec:app:llm-monitors}).